Nik-Zainal-Group/signature.tools.lib/scripts/README.md

 For the help on how to use this script type:

 ```
-./hrDetect.R -h
+./hrDetect -h
 ```

 ### Install in your PATH

-You can move this script to a directory in your PATH, so that it can be used from the command line like any other program.
+You can move these scripts to a directory in your PATH, so that it can be used from the command line like any other program.

 For example, you can create a ```bin``` directory in your home directory: